Piranha Digital Handbook

 - There are a few non-meet volunteer jobs that are also available during registration.

 Starter – The Starter runs the swim meet, starts the heats, announces the stroke and age group information and communicates with the timers.
-Starters keep the meet running quickly and efficiently. his person calls everyone to attention to begin each heat.
+Starters keep the meet running quickly and efficiently.
+This person calls everyone to attention to begin each heat.
 Attending a Stroke and Turn clinic is required before attempting this job.
-There is one starter and one referee at each meet.
+There is one starter at each meet.
 The Starter must be approved by the Board prior to the beginning of the season.
 (Home meets only.)

 Stroke Judges – Stroke Judges observe and provide feedback to the coaches as to stroke violations during regular season meets.
 Stroke Judges also disqualify swimmers with stroke and turn violations during prelims and finals.
 Attending a Stroke and Turn clinic is required before being assigned to this job.
 Previous swimming experience is preferred.
 (All meets.)